ArgonLang/Argon/README.md

 ⚠️ Tested with Microsoft Visual Studio 2019.

 # ‼️ Notes
-Argon is under development, so many features are not yet active or available, a list (certainly not exhaustive) of the missing features is the following:
+Argon is under active development, so many features are not yet active or available, a list (certainly not exhaustive) of the missing features is the following:
 * ~~No support for interactive mode.~~
 * ~~Lack of most of the built-in functionality for basic DataType (e.g. bytes::find, bytestream::split, ...).~~
 * ~~Garbage collector not enabled (currently the memory is managed only by the ARC).~~